zio/zio/docs/datatypes/stream/index.md

 Another common use case of pipelines is **writing codecs**.
 We can use them to decode the bytes into strings.
 We have a bunch of bytes, and we want to end up with a JSON and then once we are in JSON land we want to go from JSON to our user-defined data type.
 So, by writing a pipeline we can convert that JSON to our user-defined data type.

-**Pipelines are very efficient**.
-They only exist for efficiency reasons because we can do everything we need actually with Sinks.
-Pipelines exist only to make transformations faster.
-Sinks are not super fast to change from one sink to another.
-So pipelines were invented to make it possible to transform element types in a compositional way without any of the performance overhead associated with changing over a Sink.

 Pipelines can be thought of as **element transformers**.
 They transform elements of a stream:

 1. We can take a pipeline, and we can stack it onto a stream to change the element type.
 For example, we have a Stream of `A`s, and a pipeline that goes from `A` to `B`, so we can take that pipeline from `A` to `B` and stack it on the stream to get back a stream of `B`s.